jacek-rzrz/wordle/README.md

     UNLIT, UNTIL

-At this point two characters are known in 96% of cases.
-There is a 75% chance that at least three letters have been hit and 31% likelihood of having unveiled four letters.
+At this point two characters are known in **96%** of cases.
+There is a **75%** chance that at least three letters have been hit and **31%** likelihood of having unveiled four letters.

+## Third guess?!

+Still stuck after the first two blind guesses?
+This is the next group of characters based on frequency: **D, Y, C, P, M**

+It’s not possible to form a word from just these characters.
+In fact, it’s not possible to create a word from any five of the so far unused characters.
+So let’s find words that introduce four new letters:

+    CAMPY, DAMPY, DUMPY

+After these three guesses, we know at least three characters of the day’s word in **92%** of games.
+That’s not bad, is it?